5argon/resource-script/READMEE.md

 ## Key Features

 The resource file doubles as a valid TypeScript code.
-Though many TypeScript features are ignored.
+But unlike an actual code, many language elements are used creatively as a part of string resource.
+The object keys acts as the string resource's hierarchical keys.
+The arrow function parameter names doesn't really exist in real TypeScript program, same goes for all the typings, but here they are interpreted as strings.
+We "borrow" the language server to help us write a type checked resource file.

 ### Hierarchical keys